davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores accuracy of new city deep soil temperature predictions using updated previous city model
 * OpenMeteoEDA_202306_v003 further explores accuracy of new city deep soil temperature predictions using updated previous city model

+### Expansions week of 22-APR-2024
+* OpenMeteoEDA_202306_v003 compares error for deep soil temperature predictions for new city